au-research/raido/doc/technology-stack.md

 the API from the api-svc (Spring) are generated via the openap-generator, see [idl-raid-v2/build.gradle](../api-svc/idl-raid-v2/build.gradle).

-The client-side Typescript mappings are also generated via openapi-generator, see [app-client/build.gradle](../app-client/build.gradle).
+The client-side TypeScript mappings are also generated via openapi-generator, see [app-client/build.gradle](../app-client/build.gradle).

 # Backend